UdaraJay/Pile/README.md

 ![Pile app screenshot](./assets/cover.png)

-## Why use Pile?

-- **Local Storage**: Keep your journal entries stored securely on your computer, offering you greater flexibility and ownership.
-- **Markdown Support**: Entries are stored as markdown files (\*currently includes some HTML), keeping your journal clean and accessible with tools other than Pile.
-- **Create Piles**: Organize your thoughts by creating separate _Piles_ for different aspects of your day-to-day life, _or_ use one Pile as a general journal for everything.

 ## Getting started

 1. Download the latest version of Pile by going to the [Pile releases page](https://github.com/UdaraJay/Pile/releases/).